apache/incubator-retired-htrace/src/main/site/markdown/index.md

 SpanReceivers itself and calling .configure(HTraceConfiguration) on each one.
 The expectation now is that SpanReceiver implementations provide a constructor that takes a single parameter of HTraceConfiguration.

-HTRACE-16 refactors the TraceTree interface.
-The handy getRoots() method has been replaced with the less obvious getSpansByParent().find(Span.ROOT_SPAN_ID) and .getSpansByParentIdMap() is also an invocation of getSpansByParent().find().

 Publishing to Maven Central